 When I say “he” I don’t mean it in the gender-neutral pronoun way—I’m certain this particular reptile was a male.
 Why?
 Because he would periodically take a break from pumping up to flair the strawberry-hued flap of skin on his neck called a dewlap.
 It’s the anole equivalent of “hey, baby… can I buy you a drink?”
 Or throwing up gang signs to claim a corner.
 A dewlap is dual-purpose.

 Or maybe it’s really all one and the same.
-In the anole world, you’ve got to be a property owner to be a playah.
+In the anole world, you’ve got to own property to be a playah.
 A male’s territory overlaps those of multiple females.
 Green anoles are polygynous, meaning a guy will wander through his ‘hood flashing throat bling and making social calls.
 The little women, on the other hand, stay pretty close to the homestead, waiting for their man to come around.
 It’s basically polygamy, but for any number of irrational reasons, people prefer to use different terminology for analogous human and non-human behavior.

-Warming temperatures raise lizard libidos, so depending on the local climate, the party starts sometime in April and doesn’t wind down until late August/early September.
+Warming temperatures raise lizard libidos so, depending on the local climate, the party starts sometime in April and doesn’t wind down until late August/early September.
 Courtship is simple and not all that subtle.
 Once a male’s bobbing head and dewlap have caught a female’s attention, she lets him know she’s in the mood by arching her neck… which he subsequently bites from behind.
-Understandably, this can cause her to reconsider her level of receptivity, so he has to hold on tight.
+Understandably, this can cause her to reconsider her level of receptivity so he has to hold on tight.
 I guess all that upper-body work has a purpose beyond posing after all.

 The encounter lasts a minute or two and then they go their separate ways, at least for a couple of weeks.
 She lays a clutch of 6–9 eggs that take 5–7 weeks to hatch.
 Neither parent gets involved in child-rearing.
 What can you expect?
 Young anoles grow up fast and are having babies of their own at 8–9 months of age.

 Back on the patio.
-I said hello, asked how he’s been, the usual slightly awkward pleasantries that pass between acquaintances who’ve not seen each other in a long while.
-As I remember he never was much of a talker, but he seemed particularly distracted that afternoon.
+I said hello, asked how he’s been, the usual awkward pleasantries that pass between acquaintances who’ve not seen each other in a long while.
+As I remember he never was much of a talker but he seemed particularly distracted that afternoon.
 A quick glance around and I understood why.
 I cut my conversation with this lounge lizard short once I realized he looking past me at a couple of slender green ladies who were checking him out.